RedHat-MultiArch-QE/multiarch-ci-test-template/README.md

 - [Further Documentation](#further-documentation)

 ## Getting Started
 The only current Jenkins [instance](https://multiarch-qe-aos-jenkins.rhev-ci-vms.eng.rdu2.redhat.com) equipped with the tools and configuration capable of running this test template is internal to RedHat.
-This guide assumes that you have admin access to this enviroment, or have been able to set up an equivalent enviroment using Multi-Arch CI Pipeline](https://github.com/RedHat-MultiArch-QE/multiarch-ci-pipeline).
-Further documentation on setting up your own enviroment can be found [here](https://github.com/RedHat-MultiArch-QE/multiarch-ci-pipeline).
+This guide assumes that you have admin access to this enviroment, or have been able to set up an equivalent enviroment using [Multi-Arch CI Pipeline](https://github.com/RedHat-MultiArch-QE/multiarch-ci-pipeline).

 ### Forking the Template
 1. In the github UI, fork this project.